 I wrote my sizes on a napkin to let him know I was serious.
 He was upset as if I was making him a fool.
-I got up, left to the girl’s table but turned around on leaving, smiled as a flirt and said.
+I got up, left to the girl’s table but turned around on leaving, smiled as a flirt, and said.

 "Make sure you don't get half a dress and one shoe."

-"It better not be half a date."
+"You better not be half a date."